rajayonin/cheatsheets/vim.md

 - For an online Vim editor, go to [Vim Online Editor](https://www.vimonlineeditor.com/).
 - For a more in-depth reference guide, check out [Vim reference](https://learnbyexample.github.io/vim_reference/) or consult the manual (`man vim`).
 - If you also want to see what Vim can do (plugins, etc), watch [CTT's video](https://youtu.be/P88ydZVcm1s).
 - May I suggest using [Neovim](https://neovim.io/) instead of Vim?
-It's _like_ Vim, but with better performance, easier configuration, better plugins, and better overall support.
+It's _like_ Vim, with worse performance, but easier configuration, better plugins, and better overall support.
     - You can also check out [neovim-learning](https://github.com/guluc3m/neovim-learning).